-Any assets, liabilities, expenses, costs or charges not attributable to a particular Fund may be allocated by the ACD in a manner which it believes is fair to the Shareholders of the Company generally, but they will normally be allocated to all Funds pro rata to the Net Asset Value of the relevant Funds.
+Any assets, liabilities, expenses, costs or charges not attributable to a particular Fund may be allocated by the ACD in a manner which it believes is fair to the Shareholders generally, but they will normally be allocated to all Funds pro rata to the Net Asset Value of the relevant Funds.

-The eligible securities markets and eligible derivatives markets on which the Company may invest are set out in Appendix II.
+The eligible securities markets and eligible derivatives markets on which each Fund may invest are set out in Appendix II.
 A detailed statement of the general investment and borrowing restrictions in respect of the Company is set out in Appendix III.